Megabyzus Killing the Lion

-- Kingdom containing multicellular organisms having cells bound by a plasma membrane and organized into tissue and specialized tissue systems that permit them to either move about in search of food or to draw food toward themselves.
+- Animalia - Kingdom containing multicellular organisms having cells bound by a plasma membrane and organized into tissue and specialized tissue systems that permit them to either move about in search of food or to draw food toward themselves.
 Unable to make their own food within themselves, as photosynthetic plants do, they rely on consuming preformed food.
 They possess a nervous system with sensory and motor nerves, enabling them to receive environmental stimuli and to respond with specialized movements.

-- Refers to the culture of the modern nation of the Netherlands, or in general to cultures that have occupied the same area in northwestern Europe along the North Sea.
+- Dutch - Refers to the culture of the modern nation of the Netherlands, or in general to cultures that have occupied the same area in northwestern Europe along the North Sea.
 It is often used to distinguish the culture of the northern historic Netherlands from "Flemish," which is the culture of the southern Netherlands or Flanders.
 It may also be used to refer in general to the culture of Germanic or Teutonic peoples; however, this meaning is seldom found in modern texts.

-- Creative works, usually two-dimensional, depicting an outdoor scene dominated by the land, hills, fields, sky, trees, fields, rivers or other bodies of water, and other natural elements.
+- landscapes - Creative works, usually two-dimensional, depicting an outdoor scene dominated by the land, hills, fields, sky, trees, fields, rivers or other bodies of water, and other natural elements.
 Landscapes may include a near point of view in the foreground, but also usually depict a view into the distance.
 Landscapes may contain architecture or figures, but the primary focus remains the land.
 When an ocean, sea, or other large body of water dominates the picture, use "seascapes."
 For actual areas of land rather than depictions, use "landscapes (environments)."

-- Refers to the culture that developed in antiquity in the geographical area of modern Iran.
+- Persian - Refers to the culture that developed in antiquity in the geographical area of modern Iran.

-- Pictorial works produced by transferring images by means of a matrix such as a plate, block, or screen, using any of various printing processes.
+- prints - Pictorial works produced by transferring images by means of a matrix such as a plate, block, or screen, using any of various printing processes.
 When emphasizing the individual printed image, use "impressions."
 Avoid the controversial expression "original prints," except in reference to discussions of the expression's use.
 If prints are neither "reproductive prints" nor "popular prints," use the simple term "prints."
 With regard to photographs, prefer "photographic prints"; for types of reproductions of technical drawings and documents, see terms found under "reprographic copies."